 To Prepare Kabocha Squash

-To Make Dango
+To Make the Dango

 - Using your hand, combine into one ball.
 Knead until the dough becomes smooth.
-The texture is like squeezing an "earlobe" (that’s how we describe the tenderness for this type of mochi in Japanese).
+The texture is like squeezing an “earlobe“ (that’s how we describe the tenderness of this type of mochi in Japanese).

 - Make the dough into a ball.
 Divide the dough into 8 equal pieces.
-Then divide each piece into 2 balls.
+Then, divide each piece into 2 balls.
 Each ball should be 20 grams.
 You may have some extra dough, but that’s okay.

 - To make 2 yellow balls, prepare 30 gram of dough and mix in 2 tsp mashed kabocha.